codingnninja/DevRel-How-to-sell-to-developers/README.md

 Experience has to do with the value or benefit users, organizations and other parties gain out of their interactions which could be through demonstration in form of contents, conferences, demo and any other mediums.

-In short, Developer Relations revolves all demonstrations and their attendant experience.
+In short, Developer Relations revolves around all demonstrations and their attendant experience.

 For the sake of practical application, DevRel is about Development, Education ( with marketing and selling sense) and Customer care/support.
 Oh, sorry!
 I have forgotten we all hate the word "selling and marketing".
 Anyway, hear me out.